 There are a couple of ways to have your own scripts appear in SNT’s Scripts menu:

 Go to Scripts › New… from the SNT dialog.
-This will open an instance of Fiji’s Script Editor with pre-loaded boilerplate code in the scripting language of your choice.
+You can choose to open an instance of Fiji’s Script Editor with pre-loaded boilerplate code in the scripting language of your choice or to assemble your boilerplate using the Script Recorder

 Run Scripts › Reload…, and your new script should appear in the full list of scripts found at Scripts › Full List….